 Botanicals are often used as medicines and remedies.
 Coriander, cassia bark, angelica, licorice, grains of paradise are all common flavoring agents of gin.
 Coriander helps with a variety of digestive issues and can ease joint pain.
 Cassia cinnamon lowers blood sugar, helps with nausea, and some people use it for sexual aid.
 Angelica is used to help circulation and increases appetite.
 Licorice eases sore throats and coughs.
 Juniper, the dominant flavoring component of most gin is used as medicine to treat digestive health, cure urinary tract infections, and help with kidney stones.
 Of course, alcohol itself is used for a variety of medical issues.
 Doctors to this day recommend a bit of wine to help the heart.
 There was a case I heard of a man who was prescribed a bottle of whisky (Johnie Walker Black Label) to cure his blindness caused by formaldehyde poisoning.
-The article can be found
+The article can be found here.
+Ethyl alcohol is used all over, and in some developing nations, they improvise and use it to fight a lot of poisons and bacteria.

 The quintessential gin cocktail is the gin and tonic.
 Tonic, of course, is synonymous with medicine.
 The cocktail was introduced by the British navy to help fight malaria which was prevalent around India.
 The typical lime garnish was also a common cure for scurvy.